 Stephen William Hawking was born on 8 January 1942 in Oxford, England.
 His family had moved to Oxford to escape the threat of V2 rockets over London.
-As a child he showed prodigious talents, if unorthodox study methods.
-On leaving school he got a place at University College, Oxford University where he studied Physics.
-His physics tutor at Oxford, Robert Berman, later said that Stephen Hawkins was an extraordinary student.
+As a child, he showed prodigious talent and unorthodox study methods.
+On leaving school, he got a place at University College, Oxford University where he studied Physics.
+His physics tutor at Oxford, Robert Berman, later said that Stephen Hawking was an extraordinary student.
 He used few books and made no notes, but could work out theorems and solutions in a way other students couldn’t.

 – Stephen Hawking’s Universe (1985) by John Boslough, Ch.
 7

-Stephen Hawking’s principle fields of research have been involved in theoretical cosmology and quantum gravity.
+Stephen Hawking’s principal fields of research have been involved in theoretical cosmology and quantum gravity.

-Amongst many other achievements, he developed a mathematical model for Einstein’s General Theory of Relativity.
-He has also undertook a lot of work on the nature of the Universe, The Big Bang and Black Holes.
+Amongst many other achievements, he developed a mathematical model for Albert Einstein’s General Theory of Relativity.
+He has also undertaken a lot of work on the nature of the Universe, The Big Bang and Black Holes.

 Despite being one of the best physicists of his generation, he has also been able to translate difficult physics models into a general understanding for the general public.
-His books – A Brief History of Time and The Universe in A Nutshell have both became runaway bestsellers – with a Brief History of Time being in the Bestsellers lists for over 230 weeks.
-In his books, Hawking tries to explain scientific concepts in everyday language, and give an overview to the workings behind the cosmos.
+His books – A Brief History of Time and The Universe in A Nutshell have both became runaway bestsellers – with a Brief History of Time staying in the Bestsellers lists for over 230 weeks and selling over 10 million copies.
+In his books, Hawking tries to explain scientific concepts in everyday language and give an overview to the workings behind the cosmos.